Inflammatory arthritis

 It is important to seek help if you are experiencing recurrent and prolonged flare-ups or if you feel that your joints are steadily becoming more stiff, painful or swollen.
 Uncontrolled inflammation in the joints can lead to irreversible damage within the joint.
 This can eventually cause joint deformities and functional loss.

-Flare management tips - from Versus Arthritis
+- Flare management tips from Arthritis UK.

-Information on contrast hydrotherapy - from National Rheumatoid Arthritis Society
+National Rheumatoid Arthritis Society (NRAS)

-Flare management advice (pdf) - from NHS Grampian
+- Flare management advice (pdf)

 Rheumatology